 In-App messaging: Your users won't see any In-App messages.
 In-App messages are displayed by Batch SDK.

-Inbox: The content of your notification center won't be updated if you rely on Batch Inbox.
+Inbox: The content of your notification centre won't be updated if you rely on Batch Inbox.

 If users re-enable Batch SDK later from your app settings, analytics, data collection, push notifications, In-App messages and the Inbox feature will work again.